Associative Transformer: Associative Transformer

 \subsection{Bottleneck attention with a limited capacity}

-The objective of the bottleneck attention is to learn a set of priors that guide attention to various input patches.
-This is enabled by a cross-attention mechanism constrained by hard attention.
-We first consider a tailored cross-attention mechanism to update the memory bank based on the squashed input $\Xi^t = V^t\in\mathbb{R}^{(B\times N)\times E}$, then we discuss the case of limiting the capacity via a top-$k$ hard attention.
-Notably, in the cross-attention, the query is a function of the current memory content $\gamma^t = \{\gamma^t_i\}_{i=1}^M$.
-The key and value are functions of the squashed input $\Xi^t$.
-The attention scores for head $i$ can be computed by $\text{A}^t_i(\gamma^t, \Xi^t)=\text{softmax}(\frac{\gamma^tW^Q_{i,t}(\Xi^tW^K_{i,t})^T}{\sqrt{D}})$.
-This is the case of soft attention with limited constraints on the bottleneck capacity.

-The hard attention allows patches to compete to enter the workspace through a $k$-size bottleneck, fostering the selection of essential patches.
-In particular, the top-$k$ patches with the highest attention scores from $A^t_i$ are selected to update the priors in the memory.
-Moreover, to ensure a stable update of these priors across different time steps, we employ layer normalization and an exponentially weighted moving average as follows
+We discuss the case of limiting the cross-attention capacity via top-$k$ bottleneck attention.
+The bottleneck attention constrains the number of tokens that can be attended to, fostering competition among tokens and ensuring the selection of the most relevant tokens.
+Notably, we select the tokens with the top-$k$ highest attention scores from $A_i$, ${h}_i = \text{top-}k(\text{A}_i)\Xi W^V$.
+Additionally, to ensure a stable update of the explicit memory across different time steps, we employ layer normalization and the exponentially weighted moving average (EWMA) strategies as follows:

-where top-$k$ is a function to select the $k$ highest attention scores and set the other scores to zero, LN is the layer normalization function, and $\alpha$ is a smoothing factor that determines the rate at which older observations decay.
+where $t$ is the batch time step, LN is the layer normalization, $S$ is the number of attention heads, and $\alpha$ is a smoothing factor determining the decay rate of older observations, which is a small value such as 0.1.
+EWMA ensures stable memory updates by accumulating old and new memories.
+We found that different batch sizes $B$ have little influence on the test performance.
+This can be attributed to the small decay rate that results in the stable memory update.

 \paragraph{Bottleneck attention balance loss}